gorbounoff/maui-stocks-mini/readme.md

 }
 ```

 > You should install the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package to deserialize data.
-See the following topic on docs.microsoft.com for more information: [Install and use a package in Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).
+Review the following Microsoft help topic for more information: [Install and use a package in Visual Studio](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio).

 #### The Main View Model

-Now let's create a view model for the main page.
+To proceed, we will need to create a view model for the main page.
 As the data source contains an array of daily stock prices, we can display the price change next to each company in the list.
 The code below defines the following view models:

 * **ItemViewModel**&mdash;a view model for an item in the view.
-It contains the company name, close stock price, price change, and change percentage.
+It contains company name, close stock price, price change, and change percentage.
 * **MainViewModel**&mdash;a view model for the main page.
 It contains a collection of item view models.
 When the main view model is created, it populates the item collection with data.

 ```cs